-Any project or initiative which has contributed to securing our digital legacy.
+Any project or initiative which has contributed towards a sustainable future for our digital assets.
 By 'project' we mean any sustained and unified effort that works towards a discrete and definitive outcome.
 This might include the development and delivery of innovative services or a single program of work.
 Pilot projects and full-scale projects can be submitted though nominees may wish to signal the relationship between them.
 Combinations of projects which happen to operate in the same sphere, but which have no structural linkage should be avoided and large or complex projects are encouraged to concentrate on specific deliverables which can be more readily understood.
 Small projects with modest outcomes are particularly encouraged to apply because impact will be assessed in proportion to the total resource expended.